jina-ai/jina/docs/how-to/scale-out.md

 ⠇       DONE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╸━━━━━ 0:00:06 18.1 step/s .
 115 steps done in 6 seconds
 ```

-Jina allows you to scale your {class}`~jina.Executor` very easily, with only one parameter change:
+To do this, you can scale a {class}`~jina.Executor` with just one parameter change:

 ```diff
 + f = Flow().add(name='fast_executor').add(name='slow_executor', uses=MyVectorizer, replicas=2)
 - f = Flow().add(name='fast_executor').add(name='slow_executor', uses=MyVectorizer)
 ```

-Let's see how it performs given 2 `Replicas`:
+Let's see how it performs given two `replicas`:

 ```shell
            Flow@2011375[I]:🎉 Flow is ready to use!